Fast Shipping to the US & UK

 Though as we grow older, we learn to hold ourselves back from sexual humour, thinking that its too risky to work well, that it is 'low brow'.
 What's more, genuinely evil people out there use it to harm others, so we learn to avoid it.
 That being said, maybe one might best consider it as a tool.
 Good for some things, dangerous when used in the wrong context.

-At Maktus, we sell a few items with penis jokes, books on tinder dates and a bunch of tongue in cheek lines that skirt the lines of what’s acceptable.
+At Maktus, we sell a few items with penis jokes, how to survive life with a huge penis books on tinder dates and a bunch of tongue in cheek lines that skirt the lines of what’s acceptable.
 Yet from our unscientific feedback in store, 99% of customers love what we have.
 We’ve had women as old as 80 literally laugh out loud in store and state how great it is to see new plays on sexual jokes.
 Sex sells, desire is it what it is, though the opportunity to laugh out loud at something you randomly read on a greeting card is both rare and wonderful.
 So pop into Maktus, if you are having a wander down the George’s Arcade today and laugh at something different.